jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 foo();			// 42
 ```

 There will very rarely be any cases where an IIFE (or any other executed inline function expression) will be appropriate for default value expressions.
-If you find yourself want to do this, take a step back and reevaluate!
+If you find yourself tempted to do this, take a step back and reevaluate!

 **Warning:** If the IIFE had tried to access the `x` identifier and had not declared its own `x`, this would also have been a TDZ error, just as discussed before.

 The default value expression in the previous snippet is an IIFE in that in its a function that's executed right inline, via `(31)`.
 If we had left that part off, the default value assigned to `x` would have just been a function reference itself, perhaps like a default callback.
 There will probably be cases where that pattern will be quite useful, such as:

+//TODO Kyle: In the first sentence of the preceding para, OK to make it "...is an IIFE in the sense that it's a function..."?

 ```js
 function ajax(url, cb = function(){}) {